membraneframework/membrane_tutorials/get_started/simple_pipeline.md

 > As you can see all the elements we're using are not part of `membrane_core`, but can be found in separate plugins.
 You can find a list of packages provided by the Membrane Team [here](https://membraneframework.org/guide/v0.7/packages.html).
 There you can also learn how to write your own Element.

-The full children declaration for our player will look like that:
+The full children declaration for our player will look like this:

 ```elixir
 children = %{